aheil/cse-theme/README.md

 **Highlighting** and **note-taking** is built into the theme.
 All data is stored in the browser's localStorage.

+Your repo should have the following files and folders in the root folder of the git repo:
+- folders: `_lectures`, `_practicals`, `_extras`
+- files: `index.md`, `404.html`, `_config.yml`

+What to put in each of those is explained below. *If you want a different file/folder structure/naming, changes to `_config.yml` have to be made (otherwise it can largely be copied from this repo).

 ## Color themes

 Different color schemes are available: